MetalShellImpaler/MetalShellImpaler.github.io/README.md

 [MetalShellImpaler.github.io](https://metalshellimpaler.github.io/)

-Welcome to the repository for [Anael Russo's / MetalShellImpaler's GitHub Pages website](https://metalshellimpaler.github.io/).
-This site showcases various projects and serves as a personal portfolio.
+Welcome to the repository for [Anael Russo's / MetalShellImpaler's GitHub repo-website](https://metalshellimpaler.github.io/).

 ## About

-This website is a personal portfolio created to display projects and share information about MetalShellImpaler.
+This GitHub repository is hosting my personal website, created to showcase my skill set.
 It is hosted using GitHub Pages, which allows for easy deployment of static websites directly from GitHub repositories.

 ## Technologies Used

 The website is built using the following technologies:

-- **HTML**: For structuring the content.
-- **CSS**: For styling the website.
-- **JavaScript**: For interactive features.
+- **HTML**
+- **CSS**
+- **JavaScript**

 To view the website, simply navigate to [https://metalshellimpaler.github.io/](https://metalshellimpaler.github.io/).